dfelinto/blender-manual/manual/modeling/meshes/uv/unwrapping/introduction.rst

 #.
 Mark Seams if necessary.
 See more about :doc:`marking seams </modeling/meshes/uv/unwrapping/seams>`.
 #.
 Select all of the mesh components in the 3D viewport.
 #.
 Select a UV mapping method from the UV Unwrap menu.
-Select a method from the dropdown named "UV" under the
+Select a method from the drop-down named "UV" under the
    proportional editing button in the 3D viewport.
 #.
 Adjust the unwrap settings found in the pop up box at the bottom right of the 3D viewport.
 #.
 Add a test image to see if there will be any distortion.
 See
    :doc:`Applying Images to UVs </modeling/meshes/uv/applying_image>`.
 #.
 Adjust UVs in the UV editor.
 See :doc:`Editing UVs </modeling/meshes/uv/editing>`.